Smyth-Broby Covariance

 Related

-This method computes the Smyth-Broby correlation or covariance matrix for the input data matrix X using the original StandardisedSmythBroby0 algorithm.
-The computation is performed on data that has already been Z-transformed (mean-centered and standardised), and is based on thresholding the data, applying the Smyth-Broby kernel, and aggregating positive and negative co-movements.
+This method computes the Smyth-Broby correlation or covariance matrix for the input data matrix X using the original SmythBroby1 algorithm.
+The computation is based on thresholding the data, applying the Smyth-Broby kernel, and aggregating positive, negative, and neutral co-movements.

 Arguments